 OWNERSHIP & ACCESS:

 In 1981, Margaret Flinsch began making gifts of undivided interest in the Bat Cave natural area to The Nature Conservancy.
 The preserve is now completely owned by The Nature Conservancy.
 The Flinsches had owned the property since the 1920s.
 Invasive species such as tree-of-heaven, multiflora rose, Japanese grass, wineberry, and Japanese honeysuckle threaten the preserve’s native plants.
-North Carolina Chapter staff and volunteers are battling these exotic plants through the invasive species program and sometimes with volunteer work days.
+North Carolina Chapter staff and volunteers are battling these exotic plants through our invasive species program.

 NEARBY PLACES TO VISIT: